 The dressmaker was a worker of enormous significance.
-She might be employed as an assistant in a “house”, or she might work on her own account and try, like Eliza, to run a business.
-Either way, the work was hard, and the hours were long.
-The journalist James Grant, a devout Calvinist, was horrified by the “pale countenances, haggard looks, and general lifelessness of appearance” of the dressmakers who toiled in cramped conditions.
-He sympathised with the young women who — again like Eliza, who was from Bristol — came up to London from the provinces to serve apprenticeships “with the bloom of health on their cheeks, a flow of animal spirits in their manner and conversation, and a general appearance of life about them, which were delightful to witness”.
+She might be employed as an assistant in a ‘house’, or she might work on her own account and try, like Eliza, to run a business.
+Either way the work was hard and the hours were long.
+The journalist James Grant, a devout Calvinist, was horrified by the ‘pale countenances, haggard looks, and general lifelessness of appearance’ of the dressmakers who toiled in cramped conditions.
+He sympathised with the young women who — again like Eliza, who was from Bristol — came up to London from the provinces to serve apprenticeships

 When Eliza’s stone hit Mr Saunders’s window, a remarkable thing happened.
 The stone, striking the pane, bounced off and dropped harmlessly to the ground.
 Poor Eliza, so pitifully thin, had not sufficient strength even to smash glass.

 Inside the shop Mr Saunders’s assistant, a man by the name of Slate, had heard the stone thudding against the glass.
 Dashing into the street, he confronted Eliza.
 She immediately admitted trying to smash the window, explaining that she had done so precisely in order to be arrested.
-A few days or weeks in prison, and even transportation, would be more easily endured than abject poverty.
+A few days or weeks in prison — even transportation — would be more easily endured than abject poverty.

 Slate inspected the window.
 The stone had not cracked the glass but it had damaged it.
-According to The Morning Advertiser the damage amounted to between two and three pounds — several hundred in today’s money — which made it a serious matter.
+According to The Express the damage amounted to between two and three pounds — several hundred in today’s money — which made it a serious matter.
 Slate marched Eliza off to the nearest police station.